 - Know what team you have in place and what that means for who you should hire;

 - Have an initial idea of the channels you want to invest in and the metrics you’ll track.

-To that end, I’ve created a marketing brief generator instead.
-Think of it as and outline to help you think through all of these and come away with something you can send to an agency or bring to us at Credo to kickstart the right introductions for your needs.
+I’ve got you covered.
+Just use this marketing brief generator instead.
+Think of it as and outline to help you brainstorm through all of the variables above.
+Then, you come away with something tangible you can send to an agency—or bring to our team to kickstart the right introductions for your needs.

-Do not be prescriptive about what you need.
+Do not be prescriptive about what you need—be descriptive.

-Many businesses try to say specifically what they want, but if the person trying to find services is not a marketer themselves or is hunting for someone to fill a gap in their own skillset, then being prescriptive about what you instead of engaging in a consultative sales process is to the business’s detriment.
+Many brands try to say specifically what they want.
+That’s great but if the person trying to find services is not a marketer themselves—or is hunting for someone to fill a gap in their own skillset—then being prescriptive about what you need (instead of engaging in a consultative sales process) is not going to help you hire the right team.

 Instead of being prescriptive, do what any good manager does: ask questions, set goals, and be descriptive about your specific needs.
-Then, unleash the expert(s) free to set the strategy.
+Then, unleash the expert(s) to set the strategy straight.

 Explain the kind of business you are

-When you’re inquiring to an agency and explaining what you need, one of the first things a good agency will ask you is what kind of business you are.
+When you’re inquiring to an agency and explaining what you need, one of the first things an agency should ask you is what kind of business you are.
 Start with a top-level view—following this structure:

-The kind of business you are determines the types of strategies needed for the different channels you are trying to use to grow your business.
-For example, a location-based business needs specific strategies around local citations and specific on-page elements for SEO purposes whereas a large ecommerce website needs to be more concerned about duplicate content and crawl budget.
+The kind of business you are determines the types of strategies you need.
+For example, the marketing channels that you use to grow your business.
+Consider a location-based business.
+They need specific strategies focused on local searches and specific on-page elements for SEO.
+In contrast, a large ecommerce website usually needs to be more concerned about duplicate content and crawl budget.

-Point is, you need to be clear with the potential provider about what kind of business you are, who you serve, and how you make money.
+My point is this: you need to be clear with the potential agency about what kind of business you are, who you serve, and how you make money.
 Remember, the five W’s form the backbone of any well-written project brief.

-We are a home decor ecommerce website.
-We sell direct to consumer as well as to interior designers.
-We are looking to grow the B2B side of our business by targeting designers to our email list.
+We are a home decor ecommerce website that sells direct to consumer and to interior designers.
+Our goal is to grow the B2B side of our business by targeting designers to our email list.
 We sell wholesale to interior designers, which makes up approximately 20% of our business right now.

 Define your business goals

-Next you need to be extra judicious about clarity?
+Did I mention you need to be extra judicious about clarity?
 Indeed—you need to be clear on what you are looking to accomplish by engaging with a marketing provider before you hire one.
 That only makes sense.

-What you are looking to accomplish should map back to your business revenue goals, not a specific thing that an agency would do for you.
+What you want to accomplish should map back to your business revenue goals—not a specific thing that an agency would do for you.
 You want to hire for results, not for output.
 Many ineffective people and organizations do a lot of things, but they never seem to accomplish anything of tangible value that drives real revenue.

-Just like as you would not not hire a full time employee without a defined role and goals set with an idea towards how that employee will contribute to the bottom line, you should not hire an agency without clear defined goals for what you want to accomplish.
+You would not not hire a full time employee without a defined role and set goals tied directly to your bottom line.
+Likewise, you should not hire an agency without clear defined goals for what you want to accomplish.

-This of course gets tricky if you don’t even know the questions you should be ask in the first place.
+Of couse, this is tricky if you don’t even know the questions you should be ask in the first place.
 If you don’t know what to ask, you can’t figure out if the agency can do what you need in order to hit your goals.
-But it’s worth trying to get closer to that.

-Most people out there in the world who are providing services are not hucksters.
-Most people you contact to see about working with them genuinely want to do good work and want to help you grow your business.
+Contrary to what many might assume, us marketers are not hucksters.
+Most agencies genuinely want to do good work and want to help you grow your business.
 Reputation is everything in this industry.
-Whether they have the skills to do it is another story, but most are not out to just make a quick buck off of you.
+Whether they have the skills to do it is another story—but most are not out to just make a quick buck off of you.

-If you’re not sure that the strategy the person is proposing will get you to your goals, let the numbers do the talking.
-Press them to show you, based on research and data, how what they are proposing will get you to where you want to go.
+If you’re not sure about an agencies initial introduction, let the numbers do the talking.
+Press them to show you—based on research and data—how what they are proposing to get you where you want to go.

 Know what team you have in place

-The team you have in place determines whether you need strategy or services, and thus the type of provider you need to hire.
+The team you have in place determines whether you need strategy or services.
+And that then determines the type of provider you need to hire.

-If you have a strategy but no team or neither of these, then you probably need an agency and not a solo consultant.
-While a solo consultant can usually help you with the strategy side, most lack the scale to be able to implement the recommendations.
-This is especially true in SEO and may be less true in areas like PPC or Facebook Ads because those have fewer moving parts (though they do often still require landing pages and analytics and optimizations along the way to get more optimal conversions).
+If you have a strategy but no team—or neither of these, then you probably need an agency.
+Not a solo consultant.
+While a solo consultant can usually help you with the strategy side, most lack the scale to be able to implement strategy on a larger scale.

 Before saying “We want a consultant”, look at the team in place and your true needs.